Taxes may sound intimidating but they are important. Here is a quick guide on how houses are taxed here in the Philippines.

 - Estate Tax: A x (6%) = Php 360,000

 The estate tax to be filed by the heirs or any duly authorized representative of Mr. X is Php 360,000.

 The estate tax return must be filed within (1) year from the decedent’s death.
 There are cases that the Commissioner may grant an extension of filing no more than 30 days.
 The return is filed in any of the Authorized Agent Bank of the Revenue District Office with jurisdiction over the decedent’s place of residence when they died.

 For a nonresident in the Philippines, the representative or executor must file the estate tax return with the Office of the Commissioner at the Revenue District Office No.39, South Quezon City.

 What happens when an estate tax is not paid in the Philippines?

 Failure to pay the estate tax before the deadline will result in interests and penalties.
-In February 2019, President Rodrigo Duterte approved the Tax Amnesty Act of 2019, which grants taxpayers the opportunity to settle unpaid estate taxes without penalties to lessen the number of delinquencies and cases which cover estates of decedents who died on or before December 31, 2017.
+In February 2019, President Rodrigo Duterte approved the Tax Amnesty Act of 2019.
+This grants taxpayers the opportunity to settle unpaid estate taxes without penalties.
+The law hoped to lessen the number of delinquencies cases.
+It covers estates of decedents who died on or before December 31, 2017.
 The period of availing of the Tax Amnesty Act was recently extended until June 14, 2023